asgood23/STATIONS/childs_troika/childs-troika-backgrounds.md

 You can punch a clock and stop time, releasing workers from their ordeal, while the capitalists remain bound to the yoke of time.

 ---

+## Questing Questioner of the Quotidian

+---

+Quitting your quaint and quiet quadrant of the world, you picked up a quill and began your quest to query and question the status quo.
+It’s led to more than a few quarrels.

+**Possessions**

+* Quick tongue
+* Quill
+* Question book
+* Question mark(er)
+* Quota of questions (daily)

+**Skills**

+* 3 Questioning
+* 3 Questing
+* 3 Quotidia
+* 2 Quarreling

+**Special**

+You can say “I’m just asking the question” after asking a question, putting the target at -1 against attempts to harm you.

+---
 ## Tiny Time Technician